-Having spent the best part of 50 years in Christian ministry I have had many opportunities to work with people who suffer.
+Having spent many years in Christian ministry I have had many opportunities to work with people who suffer.
 I hope I never become easy in the presence of people’s pain.

 I always seek to be a calm voice to those in the whirlwind of adversity yet inwardly I am always troubled by what I see on the faces of those I seek to help.

 No one ought to seek out trouble as there is no use in having sorrow for its own sake.
 We are all called on by our Lord and Saviour to rejoice and be glad in the salvation we have in Jesus.
 Of all people, the Christian has the best reasons for being happy in this life.

 However, in spite of the views of some well meaning Christians, there are times when a child of God will suffer as part of God’s will for them.
 When a believer suffers it is their responsibility to understand the sorrow as part of God’s working in their life.

 Just as pain in the physical life is a good thing to awaken us to disease and health issues that cause the pain, so the mental and spiritual pain in life can make us come closer to the Lord and learn the lessons He will teach us in our situation.
 We become much stronger through adversity than through a life of relative ease.

 The context of our verse is speaking especially about the believer being persecuted for being a Christian.
 The way that God rules in His world is such that He permits His own beloved people to have sorrow on account of their godly and righteous lives.